Cinerama Dome: 21st century

-"The Cinerama Preservation Society, Inc. presented true three-projector showings of Cinerama films at the Neon Movies (Dayton, Ohio) between 1996 and 2000."
+In 2002, after a two-year closure during which three-strip Cinerama was installed for the first time, the Dome reopened as part of Pacific Theatres' ArcLight Hollywood complex.
+It became one of three remaining three-strip Cinerama theaters in the world, the others being the Pictureville Cinema and the SIFF Cinema Downtown.

 The Cinerama Dome made its digital projection debut in May 2005 with Star Wars: Episode III – Revenge of the Sith.

+On February 28, 2006 Johnny Cash's original backing band, The Tennessee Three with members W.S.
+Holland and Bob Wootton played the very first live musical performance at the Cinerama Dome in support of the DVD release of the Cash Biopic Walk the Line.

 In 2009, James Cameron's Avatar was the first 3D film to be shown in the Cinerama Dome, using technology from XpanD 3D.

 In December 2015, the Cinerama Dome upgraded to a laser-projection system, using two Christie 6P projectors and Dolby 3D.
 The venue is still capable of both 35mm and 70mm-film projection.